-(9) Accelerated Biology is designed for students with a strong interest in science.
-Students in this course will use a college-level textbook to prepare them for taking AP Biology in their Jr. or Sr. year.
-The course explores science standards at a greater depth and complexity than in Biology, incorporating real-world applications in a problem-based/hands-on approach.
-Topics include ecology, taxonomy, evolution, cell biochemistry and physiology, genetics, botany, and human body systems.
+(9) Accelerated Biology is designed for students with a strong interest in the sciences.
+Students in this course will use a college-level textbook to prepare for Honors & AP science courses.
+The course explores life science standards in greater depth and complexity, incorporating real-world applications in a problem-based/hands-on approach including a research project.
+Topics include cell biochemistry, cell biology, human body systems, genetics, evolution, biotechnology, and ecology.
+There is a short summer assignment to prepare for the research project.
 This is not a weighted grade course.